Dost thou love life? Then do not squander time, for that is the stuff life is made of. – Benjamin Franklin

-The app menu looks like above right screenshot.
+The app menu looks like the above right screenshot.

 This could be useful for laptop owners who’s office is in a Starbucks or other coffee shop.
 Or in a restaurant or airport and they need to use the restroom or to talk with someone and don’t want to keep their eye on their laptop every moment.

 The way it works is you plug in your laptop.
 Checkmark the ‘Power Disconnected’ checkbox in the screenshot (above) and one of the sounds will go off when you (or someone else) disconnects the power.
 The sounds are earsplitting (depending on how you set the volume) and this feature is experimental so we recommend trying it out yourself.
 Learn how to disarm it quickly.
 All it takes to test is pulling the cord then… Ah Ohhhhh Gaaaa !!!!!

 Q: How can I have the several floating clocks I use (desktop mode) appear in order of their time zones?

 A: In the button Time Zones/Locations seen in the screenshot below you can drag the locations into any order you want to have them display.
 The ones in the F column are the ones that are displayed for the floating clocks.